CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 #### Overlay Duration Lines

-When this option is turned off, adjustment line of sound length will be hidden.
+When this option is off, adjustment line of sound length will be hidden.

 \* You can still adjust the sound length by dragging the text area above and below the phoneme graph, or scrolling the mouse wheel up and down.

 #### Phoneme Mode

-When this option is turned on, you can adjust by phoneme units to make a more detailed adjustment.
+When this option is on, you can adjust by phoneme units to make a more detailed adjustment.

 Even if this option is turned off, you can press and hold ++alt++ to temporarily switch to phoneme mode, then drag with the mouse to adjust the phoneme units.